pthu/sahd/docs/words/cry_for_help.md

 First published: 2016-09-30<br>Last update: 2024-06-30 <br>Citation: James K. Aitken,&nbsp;Graham I. Davies, שוּעַ – cry for help(?), <br>                    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;                    Semantics of Ancient Hebrew Database (https://pthu.github.io/sahd), 2016 (update: 2024)

-For a fuller discussion of the lexical field ‘Deliverance’ as a whole, see on this site the
+For a discussion of the lexical field ‘Deliverance’ as a whole, see on this site the <a href="/sahd/miscellaneous/overview_deliverance/">‘Overview of SAHD entries for ‘Deliverance’ words</a> by Graham I. Davies; but cf. <a href="#Con">Conclusions</a> below.
-<a href="/sahd/miscellaneous/overview_deliverance/">‘Overview
-of SAHD entries for ‘Deliverance’ words</a> by Graham I. Davies.

 ## Introduction